 Easy Language Guide to the Conference

 In cooperation with one of our expert partners, we have produced a guide to the Conference in easy language (Level A2 English).
-This covers information on getting to the venue, registering and checking in for the conference and other practical information, an easy-language version of this “Accessibility User Guide” and a Conference overview, with easy-language summaries of all the parallel sessions.
+This covers information on getting to the venue, registering and checking in for the Conference and other practical information.
+It also includes an easy-language version of the “Accessibility User Guide” and a Conference overview with easy-language summaries of the session.

-The 2019 Zero Project Report on Independent Living and Political Participation is available as an accessible PDF.
+The 2020 Zero Project Report on Education is available as an accessible PDF.
 You can download the report from the main Zero Project website: zeroproject.org.

 Getting to the Conference

 To help you plan your visit, please see the “How to get to the Conference venue” section of the Conference website: conference.zeroproject.org/how-to-get-to-the-venue/.
 This includes information on accessible transfers to and from the airport, accessible public transport, and other relevant information.

 Orientation at the Conference venue

 Once you arrive at the venue, you will need to go through a security check before heading to the building where the Conference is being held.
 Further information can be found in the “How to register and check-in for the Conference” section of the Conference website, at: conference.zeroproject.org/registration-and-check-in/.

 Once you are in the Conference venue (M building), tactile flooring will aid navigation to all three conference rooms, exhibition areas, catering areas, restrooms, and other key spaces.

 Large print signs and floor plans

 Signs to navigate the Conference venue are printed in large print, and large print floor plans are available to view within the Conference venue.